Bear to Emerald Lake | One of the best hikes in Estes Park

 5am, the alarm rings.
 There’s only one thing that motivates me to get out of bed at that ungodly hour and it’s early-morning landscape photography.
 Today’s experience: Rocky Mountain National Park.

-I had planned to hike the Bear Lake trailhead for some time now.
+During my long weekend in Colorado, I planned to hike the Bear Lake trail.
 It attracted me because I would be able to see 4 beautiful lakes (Bear, Nymph, Dream and Emerald Lake) in one hike.
 It was the end of May and the brilliant part about this trail was that it felt like we were going through two different season in the span of a few hours.

 I must admit the beginning of the hike was tough for me.
 Being asthmatic, I’m always worried about hiking in higher altitudes.
 I was slower than usual and every step took a lot of energy but I quickly forgot all of this when I started seeing the gorgeous Colorado landscapes.

 The first stop on the hike was Nymph Lake.